acucciniello/acucciniello.com/_posts/2017-07-06-How-I-Raised-My-Income-by-75%-by-Taking-a-Year-Off.md

 ### Q4 2015

 I had my 1st 2 phone interviews.
 Boy was I unprepared!
 I got these interviews through referrals from friends.
-I did not know much about web development, and my current position had nothing to do with web development but more applications development.
+I did not know much about web development, and my current position had nothing to do with web development.

 **Lesson Learned: Don't use referrals for positions unless you know you are qualified for a position.
 It looks poorly for you and the friend that helped you.**

 ### Q1 2016

 At this point, I finished my first full stack project.
-Although I completed it from start to finish there were plenty of knowledge gaps that I had that I needed to fill.
+Although I completed it from start to finish there were plenty of knowledge gaps that I had, that I needed to fill.

 **Lesson Learned: Once you learn something, keep improving on it to become significantly better.
 Do not stop after the first time.**